MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-ui-account-settings.md

 ---
-title: Microsoft CloudKnox Permissions Management - The Account Settings dashboard
+title: View personal and organization information in Microsoft CloudKnox Permissions Management
-description: How to view personal and organization information in the Account Settings dashboard in Microsoft CloudKnox Permissions Management.
+description: How to view personal and organization information in the Account settings dashboard in Microsoft CloudKnox Permissions Management.
 services: active-directory
 author: Yvonne-deQ
 manager: karenh444